The 1st day of the challenge revisited: The Stick Igloo…

-The first day of the 365 Day Nature Play Challenge.
-It’s stormy, cold and rainy… so we play with sticks and make what I would call a den but B calls a stick igloo.
+On the first day of the 365 Day Nature Play Challenge it was stormy, cold and rainy… so we play with sticks and make what I would call a den but B calls a stick igloo.
+Almost a hundred days later we revisit the tree and find the sticks still there, though not so den-shaped… and have another go.

 365 – Day one: the Stick Igloo